 The designers listened closely, and it didn’t take long before they presented a version I loved.
 The end result was modern, colorful packaging that celebrated each unique scent.
 For Cedarwood + Juniper, we chose a rich brick red color, while Ylang-Ylang + Calendula was a golden yellow, and Fragrance-Free was a deep sky blue.
 The colors worked well on their own and sitting next to each other as a family.
 Later, when I introduced new scents, the design team would regularly tweak all the colors slightly so they continued to work in harmony.
-The labels were not only beautiful, but the design firm made sure to use required minimum font sizes and necessary content, like the city, state, and zip code of manufacture.
+The labels were not only beautiful; the design firm made sure to use required minimum font sizes and necessary content, like the city, state, and zip code of manufacture.
 The logo was my favorite part.
-The custom serif font had a subtle science influence, reminiscent of the famous NASA logo, and the result was an unexpected, contemporary logo that was unlike anything else in the natural body care space.
+The custom serif font had a subtle scientific influence, reminiscent of the famous NASA logo, and the result was an unexpected, contemporary logo that was unlike anything else in the natural body care space.

 Another step of the rebrand process was finding the perfect container.
 I’d been selling the deodorant first in mason jars and then in small, round aluminum tins, but the product didn’t sit vertically on shelves, so people couldn’t see the logo.
 My friend Brad, a local maker of beeswax lip balm, had been making wooden stands that propped up the tins, which I’d deliver to each new retailer, but the system wasn’t sustainable.
-I briefly considered screen-printing the new labels on white plastic jars but didn’t like the mockups at all—they looked cheap, and I quickly realized I wanted to stick with glass for the jars.
+I briefly considered screen printing the new labels on white plastic jars but didn’t like the mockups at all—they looked cheap, and I quickly realized I wanted to stick with glass for the jars.
 Instead of going back to small mason jars, I found glass jars that were similar in size that could be purchased online in bulk, saving me money while also presenting the more sophisticated, sustainable look I was after.
-This helped me achieve my ultimate goal of having a product that would stand out (and beg photography) on a bathroom vanity.
-Plus you could see the product on the shelf without having to open the lid.
-For now I’d have to continue to hand-label the jars, but to achieve the effect I wanted, it was worth it.
+This helped me achieve my ultimate goal of having a product that would stand out (and beg for photography) on a bathroom vanity.
+Plus, you could see the product on the shelf (through the glass) without having to open the lid.
+For now, I’d have to continue to hand label the jars, but to achieve the effect I wanted, it was worth it.

 Once the redesign was complete, I hired a local photographer to take a bunch of product photos that I could use on social media, my website, in pitches to retailers, and in any other way that might be useful down the road.
-When finally I introduced the new look to customers, the feedback was immediately and overwhelmingly positive.
+When I finally introduced the new look to customers, the feedback was immediately and overwhelmingly positive.
 Schmidt’s instantly looked like a serious contender in the deodorant aisle.
 The rebrand helped attract the attention of boutiques, online shops, and local spas, in addition to the co-ops and small shops I’d started in.
 I reached out to many of the stores that had previously ignored or rejected me, and many were suddenly extremely interested, thanks to the standout new packaging.
 And not long after, doors began opening for exciting opportunities at national retail locations.

 Build relationships, secure accounts